 We can readily understand this if we examine Zola's ideas at the time.
 Here is what he wrote in his notes for the Rougon-Macquart series: "The time is troubled; it is the trouble of the time that I am painting.
 I must absolutely stress this: I do not deny the grandeur of the modern effort, I do not deny that we can move more or less toward liberty and justice.
 I shall even let it be understood that I believe in these words, liberty, justice, although my belief is that men will always be men, good and bad animals according to circumstances.
-If my characters do not arrive at good. it is because we are only beginning in perfectibility." + as the romantics had turned at the dawn of the century, to the analysis of the heart of man.
+If my characters do not arrive at good it is because we are only beginning in perfectibility."27

+Liberty and Justice are therefore not a matter of the immediate moment, but of the ultimate perfectibility of man.
+Thus he turned, as the romantics had turned at the dawn of the century, to the analysis of the heart of man.
 In Thérèse Raquin, his interest is less in the poverty of the poor than in their emotions.
 He spoke of Thérèse Raquin as an "objective study of the emotions."
 What did Zola mean by an objective study?
 Josephson points to the impression made upon Zola by the experiments of Dr. Claude Bernard, whose studies in the physiology of the nervous system were causing a sensation.
 Zola was also influenced by Lamarck and Darwin.
 He wanted to dissect the soul scientifically.
 But what he shows us is the romantic soul, tortured by animal passions, upheld by the hope of ultimate perfectibility.